spitikos/docs/guides/accessing-the-dashboard.md

-# Documentation: Kubernetes Dashboard
+# Guide: Accessing the Kubernetes Dashboard

-This document details the deployment of the Kubernetes Dashboard, a general-purpose web UI for Kubernetes clusters.
+This document details the deployment of the Kubernetes Dashboard and explains how to access it.

 ## 1. Architecture: Declarative Deployment via GitOps